 Swimming is a fun summertime activity, and let’s face it, if you live in Florida you’re probably hitting the pool year-round!
 But the weather forecast isn’t the only thing that might cause problems for Florida pool owners.
 Swimming and swimming-related accidents are the second leading cause of death for children under 14 years of age.

 From drowning to accidents, like slip and falls and equipment malfunction, the pool can be a dangerous place.
-Swimming pools are so dangerous, in fact, that thousands of small children are taken to the hospital each year to receive medical care after pool related tragedy.
+Swimming pools are so dangerous that thousands of small children are taken to the hospital each year to receive medical care after pool-related tragedy.
 Sadly, of those thousands, hundreds of children hospitalized in the coming year for swimming pool accidents resulting in personal injury will lose their lives in a wrongful death scenario.
-For people who have suffered or lost loved ones in a swimming pool accident, it may feel like there is nothing you can do, but a case review from a swimming pool accident lawyer can help you receive compensation for expenses paid, like medical bills or funeral costs.
-This review comes as no cost to you, since we offer free consultation.
+It may feel like, for those who have suffered or lost loved ones in a swimming pool accident, as though there is nothing you can do.
+Still a case review from a swimming pool accident lawyer can help you receive compensation for expenses paid, like medical bills or funeral costs.
+This review comes at no cost to you, since we offer free consultations.

 Here’s everything you need to know about swimming pool accidents, including how to avoid swimming pool accidents and when to call a swimming pool accident attorney.
-If after reading this, you feel like you may have an injury claim, we’ll tell you how to contact our legal team, trained in Florida law, to help you out!
+If you feel like you may have an injury claim, we can tell you how to contact our legal team, trained in Florida law, to assist you with your potential claim.

-Stay tuned for this content you don’t want to miss if you are a parent or homeowner with a swimming pool in the United States, and especially in areas like South Florida, Central Florida and other areas of the country where pools are popular due to inviting climate conditions.
+This is important information for parents or homeowners with a swimming pool in the United States, and especially in areas like South Florida, Central Florida and other areas where pools are popular due to inviting climate conditions.

 Tips To Avoid Drowning Accidents And Swimming Pool Injuries